brainflow-dev/brainflow/roadmap.md

 BrainFlow has built-in framework for adding new devices.
 It works great and simplifies this process, but to add new boards we need to buy them or collaborate with manufactorers.

+At the beginning of BrainFlow we were focused on low-cost DIY boards and devices for researchers and software engineers.
+Now we are working on integration of medical grade and consumer devices from different price segments and use cases.
+In the feasible future percentage of consumer and medical grade devices in BrainFlow will grow, and it will be our primary focus.

 ## Port BrainFlow to new platforms and languages

 So far we support: